Testimonio

 And he that was dead came forth, bound hand and foot with graveclothes: and his face was bound about with a napkin.
 Jesus saith unto them, Loose him, and let him go.

-Judas betrayed Jesus for 30 pieces of silver.
+Judas, one of Jesus' twelve disciples, betrayed Him for 30 pieces of silver.
 In Matthew 26:14-16 KJV:

 Then one of the twelve, called Judas Iscariot, went unto the chief priests,